galaxyproject/cloudlaunch/docs/index.rst

 Authentication Configuration
 ----------------------------

-User authentication to CloudLaunch should managed via social auth.
-For development purposes, it is possible to use the Django authentication in which case simply creating a superuser is sufficient.
+User authentication to CloudLaunch should be managed via social auth.
+For development purposes, it is possible to use Django authentication in which case simply creating a superuser is sufficient.
 If you intend on having users of your CloudLaunch installation, you will want to configure `social auth <topics/social_auth.html>`_.